loid-lab/blockchain-prototype/README.md

 - ✅ Uses BoltDB for local data storage
 - ✅ Added support for transactions and transaction rewards
 - ✅ Added wallet functionality with public/private key pairs
+- ✅ Network Support:
+  - Starts a TCP server node
+  - Nodes can send and receive blocks and transactions
+  - Handles new block propagation across the network
+  - Includes basic peer-to-peer functionality

 ---